Humanitarian crisis in Gaza intensifies under Israeli attack | DW | 15.05.2021

-Some 10,000 refugees with no way out: The situation for the civilian population in the Gaza Strip is becoming increasingly desperate.
-Relief aid is in short supply – and they're battling COVID-19 as well.
+About 10,000 refugees with no way out: The situation for the civilian population in the Gaza Strip is becoming increasingly desperate.
+Relief aid is in short supply — and the territory is battling the pandemic, as well.

-The Palestinian Islamist group Hamas, which has been in political control of the Gaza Strip since 2007 and is recognized as a terrorist organization by the US and the EU, deliberately integrates its military structures into civilian facilities – presumably in order to drive up the cost of an Israeli attack.
+The Palestinian Islamist group Hamas, which has been in political control of the Gaza Strip since 2007 and is designated as a terrorist organization by the US and the EU, deliberately integrates its military structures into civilian facilities, Israeli officials say, presumably in order to make the military reconsider strikes on areas where civilians are.
 Around 2,000 rockets have fallen on Israel since Monday, the majority of which were fired from residential areas in the Gaza Strip.
 There is little doubt that Hamas is willing to accept that Israel's retaliatory strikes will bring civilian casualties.

 As in previous violent clashes in the conflict between Israel and Palestine, the situation of the civilian population in the Gaza Strip has again deteriorated this week.
 According to UN figures, some 10,000 people there have already left their homes for fear that an Israeli ground offensive is imminent.